Ierapetra greenhouses

-The greenhouses of Ierapetra
+The Greenhouses of Ierapetra

-statue of Paul Herman Felix Kuijpers in IerapetraFrom the 18th to the 20th century Ierapetra had been a relatively poor town, but in 1956 the Dutch agriculturist Paul Herman Felix Kuijpers arrived.
+From the 18th to the 20th century Ierapetra had been a relatively poor town, but in 1956 the Dutch agriculturist Paul Herman Felix Kuijpers arrived.
 He had studied agriculture with a Church scholarship, and in return he was expected to work for a year free of charge in an undeveloped area.

 Kuijpers (usually referred to as “Coupers”) chose Ierapetra because he saw that the place had possibilities.
 He applied innovative greenhouse cultivation methods, although these met with some resistance at first.